rlorigro/jungle_gym_cpp/README.md

 ## Results

 An example of a mildly successful Policy Gradient agent trained with entropy regularization.
-You can see that it has converged on a circling behavior for self-avoidance, and it biases its circular motion toward the apple, stochastically.
+You can see that it has converged on a circling behavior for self-avoidance, and it randomly biases its circular motion toward the apple.

 ![Alt Text](data/pg_demo.gif)